latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Experiments

 \section{Experiments}

 In this section, we detail our experiments made with latentSplat, provide comparisons with state-of-the-art baselines, and verify our architecture design in form of an ablation.
-Our experiments aim to support the following statements: (1) latentSplat improves on previous methods for two-view interpolation in terms of visual quality, (2) can also generalize better to extrapolation, i.e. producing novel views outside of given reference views, (3) avoids unnecessary hallucination but sticks to the identity of the observed scene, and (4) maintains the real-time rendering capabilities and memory efficiency of 3D Gaussian splatting.
+Our experiments aim to support the following statements: (1) latentSplat improves on previous methods for two-view interpolation in terms of visual quality, (2) generalizes better to extrapolation, i.e., target views outside of reference views, (3) avoids unnecessary hallucination but sticks to the identity of the observed scene, (4) enables 3D reconstruction by predicting consistent novel views, and (5) maintains the real-time rendering and memory efficiency of 3D Gaussian splatting.
 We provide additional results in the appendix.